abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/2-CSS.md

   ```

   - This pattern is shared amongst other CSS properties that have shorthand values. like `margin`, `border`, `outline`, `background`, `font`, `list-style`, `animation`, `transition`, `grid`, `flex`

+- Notes
+  - You will often find usage of **Asymmetric Padding** in elements that contain text, to give more space at the top and bottom of the text.
+This gives optical illusion that the text is more centered and easier to read. because if we didn't use it, the text will look like it's sticking to the top of the element because of the text's line-height.

 ---